DFuqua23/Active-Directory-Corp-Lab/README.md

 # Active Directory Home Lab – Windows Server 2019 + Windows 10

 This project is a small Active Directory lab I built at home to practice the kind of tasks you’d see in a typical help desk role.
 It uses Windows Server 2019 as a domain controller and a Windows 10 client joined to the domain.
-The idea was to recreate a basic corporate setup where users log into a domain, accounts are managed centrally, and I can break and fix things on purpose to practice basic troubleshooting, active directory fundamentals and use the envirnmanet for future labs.
+The idea was to recreate a basic corporate setup where users log into a domain, accounts are managed centrally, and I can break and fix things on purpose to practice basic troubleshooting, active directory fundamentals and use the environment for future labs.

 **How to Navigate This Repo**